TricolorHen061/bwbdocs/docs/blacklisting.rst

 Using the ``/blacklist`` command
 ================================

-When you run `/blacklist`, you'llbe prompted with a message that has 4 boxes.
+When you run `/blacklist`, you'll be prompted with a popup that has 4 slots.

 .. note::
     When you run it for the first time, you'll see that it's already filled with the defaults.
 Feel free to change it to however you want.

-As you can see, the blacklist is seperated into 4 parts:
+It's seperated into 4 parts:

 Exact-match words
     Words that will be blocked only if they are found *exactly* as they are written in the blacklist.
 So for example, if you add the word "suck" here, it will *only* block "suck".
 Not "sucked", "sucking", "sucker", or any other forms.